 Both Ditto and Zoom Rooms allow users to share their screens, but the similarities end there.
 If you’re looking for a truly cross-platform solution where users can present nearly any device wirelessly in any room, go with Ditto.

 Zoom Rooms excels at conducting virtual meetings and web conferences that integrate with AV hardware.
-If you’re looking to invite remote attendees to meetings, have the budget for premium professional services, and don’t require support for multiple device types, go with Zoom Rooms.
+If you’re looking to invite remote attendees to meetings, have the budget for premium professional services, and don’t require support for a wider range of device types, go with Zoom Rooms.

 Become an expert in five minutes or less with tech specs, cost analysis, reviews and more.